Employment

 - Direct the activities of the school’s instructional staff in the performance of their duties.

-- Maintain the budget for the division.
+- Maintain the budget for the division in partnership with Teaching and Learning.

 - Function as the chief articulator of the division’s programs, expectations, behavioral guidelines, and other information necessary to ensure that all constituencies are fully informed consonant with their individual roles.